Jaqu382/shopping_cart_demo_Portfolio1/README.md

 -Implemented a cart component which will take stock of items added to cart.
 User is able to add and remove items from cart

--Implemented a header with a title that shows a running tally of the amount of items in the cart.
+-Implemented a header with a title that shows a running tally of the amount of unique items in the cart.
 (Also contains a link to the cart and to "my account" which are not implemented yet)